Rahman-Tanjim/Sci-Calculator/README.md

 # Sci-Calculator
-This is Scientific Calculator basic that i made with python during my class.
+This is a Scientific Calculator basic which i made with python during my class.
 Run this code on Mu 1.2.0